NOAA-EMC/gdas-marine-viz/applications/README.md

 - **Main Components:**
   - `obsview` (executable)

+### 2. Aquaslice
+This application will eventually supersede `Oceanview`.
+It allows plotting slices of 3D fields along with in situ OMA and OMB values (currently only works for temperature).

 ### 2. Obs Stats Time Series
 A tool for generating time series statistics of o-b.